mircealungu/mircea/thoughtstream.md

 Working out is like pulling back your self perception into your body.
 From the mind.
 It’s escaping back into yourself.
 Escaping from what?

 I don’t need more programming for zeeguu.
 I need sales and marketing.
 Maybe.

 Sep 2
 - so many of us are guilty of thinking that just because we can program we can solve social problems.
 Aiki.
-Blockchain.
-Zeeguu.
+Bitcoin.
+Coinbase… OLPC.
+All the way to Zeeguu.

 Aug 31
 - I think I was shaped by my endless reading as a child - e.g., the desire for adventure, the philosophy of you have to earn your
-- Being in Milano Centrale in reminded how much I like people watching - and I love the imposing architecture of this place
+- Being in Milano Centrale in reminded how much I like people watching - and how much I love imposing architecture
-- The enthusiasm of some of these people when they hear - "he’s an IT professor".
-Endearing :)
+- The enthusiasm of some of these people when they hear - "He’s an IT professor".
+Endearing.
 - Coffee cup as a semaphore art *Art Hotel Navigli*.